jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 # Lighting

 In this lab we will be looking at adding a basic lighting model to our application.
-Lighting modelling is in itself a huge topic within the field of computer graphics and modern games and movies can look very lifelike thanks to some very clever (and complicated) techniques.
+Lighting modelling is in itself a huge topic within the field of computer graphics and modern games and movies can look very lifelike thanks to some very clever techniques.
 Lighting models come in two main types: local illumination and global illumination:

 - **local illumination** - the colour and brightness of individual points on a surface are determined by the light emanating from one or more light sources.
 - **global illumination** - the colour and brightness of individual points on a surface are determine both by the light emanating from light sources **in addition to** light that is reflected off of other objects in the scene.